abdullahumuth/abdullahumuth.github.io/src/content/projects/multitask-symbolic-regression-gravitational-waves.md

 ## Project Overview

 This research explored **multi-task symbolic regression** using **transformer architectures** to uncover interpretable physical relations in gravitational wave data.
-The approach leveraged **contrastive learning** to evaluate the likelihood of observed $(x, y)$ data under candidate symbolic expressions, aiming to bridge the gap between deep learning and analytical modeling in gravitational wave physics.
+The approach leveraged **contrastive learning** to evaluate the likelihood of observed numerical data under candidate symbolic expressions using transformers.

 ---